 - Soft Pretzel: Just add spicy mustard.

-- Trader’s Joe’s Philly Cheesesteak Bao Buns: Okay, okay… So, this one’s not homemade, but it’s a twist on the classic cheesesteak and an absolute must-try.
+- Trader’s Joe’s Philly Cheesesteak Bao Buns: This one’s not homemade, but it’s a twist on the classic cheesesteak—and an absolute must-try.

 Two Philly-Themed Things to Watch

 - Have you seen the OG Rocky?
-If not, stop what you are doing and queue it up right now!
 You can rent it on Google Play here for just $2.99.
-Then, of course, head to the Philadelphia Museum of Art to take a photo with Philly’s beloved Rocky Statue or run up the Rocky steps.
+Then, of course, head to the Philadelphia Museum of Art to take a run up the iconic Rocky steps.

-- Dispatches from Elsewhere, a new Anthology series featuring Jason Segal, is THE show for Philly locals.
-It was shot right here in Philly this past summer (were we the only ones seeing Jason Segal everywhere?) and features all of our favorite Philly locations—Rittenhouse Square, Old City, and more!
+- Dispatches from Elsewhere, a new Anthology series featuring Jason Segel, is a must-see for Philly locals.
+It was shot right here in Philly this past summer (remember when we were seeing Jason Segel everywhere?), and features all of our favorite Philly locations—Rittenhouse Square, Old City, and more!
 Watch for free here.